hermango/shareable/README.md

 <%= reddit_button :title=> 'Alternate Title' %>
 ```

-To override the default view for a button, place your own template file in the
+To override the default code for a button, place your own template file in the
 app/views/shareable/ directory of your app and prepend your filename with an underscore.

 E.g.: facebook_button -> app/views/shareable/_facebook.html.erb